better-internet/radworks-docs/docs/radicle.md

 5. Radicle is **not** global by default.
 Instead, the social graph of peers and projects you track determines what content you see, interact with, and replicate.
-6. Radicle is optimized for a local-first experience instead of a software-as-a-service type of experience.

 ## How do I use Radicle?